Debugging Stream Applications

 | management.metrics.tags.application: ${spring.cloud.dataflow.stream.name:unknown}-${spring.cloud.dataflow.stream.app.label:unknown}-${spring.cloud.dataflow.stream.app.type:unknown} |

-Some image containers may not be able to parse this correctly and will replace the embedded properties with empty strings which may cause stream apps to fail.
+Some image containers may not be able to parse this correctly and incorrectly replace the embedded properties with empty strings, which may cause stream apps to fail.

-If you are not using metrics you may disable these fields by setting the spring.cloud.dataflow.applicationProperties.streamResource
+If you are not using metrics, you can disable these fields by setting the spring.cloud.dataflow.applicationProperties.streamResource